codacy/docs/docs/organizations/using-a-coding-standard.md

 ## Setting a coding standard as default {: id="set-default"}

-New repositories in your organization will automatically follow the default coding standard.
+New repositories in your organization automatically follow the default coding standard.

 To set a coding standard as default: